alloc/fluids/README.md

 ## API

+- `hasFluidValue(any)`

-- `hasFluidValue(any)`: Returns true if the given value is a fluid object
+  Returns `true` if the given value is a fluid object.

+- `getFluidValue(any)`

-- `getFluidValue(any)`: Returns the current value of the fluid object (if possible), otherwise the argument is passed thru
+  Returns the current value of the fluid object (if possible), otherwise the argument is passed through as-is.

+- `getFluidConfig(any)`

-- `getFluidConfig(any)`: Returns the `FluidConfig` object that allows for observing the argument
+  Returns the `FluidConfig` object that allows for observing the argument

+- `setFluidConfig(object, FluidConfig)`

-- `setFluidConfig(object, FluidConfig)`: Defines the hidden property that holds the `FluidConfig` object.
+  Defines the hidden property that holds the `FluidConfig` object.
   This can only be called once per fluid object.

+- `addFluidObserver(object, FluidObserver)`

-- `addFluidObserver(object, FluidObserver)`: Attach an observer to a fluid object, and get an unsubscribe function back.
-Returns undefined if the first argument is not a fluid object.
+  Attach an observer to a fluid object, and get an unsubscribe function back.
+  Returns `undefined` if the first argument is not a fluid object.

 ## Types